CorentinBerger/disco-elysium-gameboy-box-and-manual/README.md

 You can download GB Label Maker here:

 [GB Label Maker](https://sulidsanke.itch.io/gb-label-maker)
+(I used the artwork created by the artist Sykine for the sticker)

 For the instruction manual, I used Soully's Game Boy Instruction Manual Figma Template, available here :